skibblenybbles/jquery-platinum/README.md

 * Language utilities for managing function binding and argument currying
 * Array utilities for functional-style iteration and functions for map, reduce, filter, etc.
 * Basic asynchronous script-loading utilities using a light wrapper around `$.ajax()`
-* A powerful API wrapping Google Analytics' asynchronous library
+* A convenient API wrapping Google Analytics' asynchronous library
 * A simple build system that automatically creates full and minified versions of each .js file in the src directory